 Pole and line-pretty self-explanatory, it is what I think of when I think about fishing.
 Single catch, can throw back anything that I do not want, but risk catching and injuring the ‘wrong fish’

-Gill nets-attached to surface buoys, catch fish gills as they swim through and can result in a large amount of bycatch.
+Attached to surface buoys, this method catch fish gills as they swim through and can result in a large amount of bycatch.
 If they get too heavy, they sink and can trap marine mammals and damage the ocean floor, as bottom dwellers eat the catch, they become lighter and float again, the process repeats.

 Due to the growth of the commercial fishing industry in the 1950s, we have switched away from organic materials in nets to synthetic materials.
 This means that gill nets and drift nets that get lost to the sea will continue they’re destructive pattern indefinitely.
 We refer to this as ghost gear.
 What is worse, some fishermen leave old nets as it is an easier way to deal with them.